jadounrahul/kartsnms/doc/Developing/os/Test-Units.md

 ## Running tests

-**Note:** To run tests, ensure you have executed `./scripts/composer_wrapper.php install` from your LibreNMS root directory.
+**Note:** To run tests, ensure you have executed `./scripts/composer_wrapper.php install` from your KartsNMS root directory.
 This will read composer.json and install any dependencies required.

 After you have saved your test data, you should run